mloughran/em-hiredis/README.md

     gem install bundler
     bundle

+In order to run the tests you need to have a local redis server running on port 6379.
+Run all the tests:

-To run all the tests (WARNING: The tests call flushall on db 9):
+    # WARNING: The tests call flushall on db 9 - this clears all keys!
     bundle exec rake

 To run an individual test: